freifunk/projects.freifunk.net-contents/collections/_faq/003_application_template.md

 Your biography
 ---

 Who are you?
-What's the focus of your course work and studies?
+What's the focus of your recent work?
 What  qualifies you for the project idea?

  Experiences in Free Open Source Software
  ---